Operating at night,

 Field day is a picnic, a campout, practice for emergencies, and an informal contest, and, most of all, FUN.

-Field Day 2018: Saturday and Sunday, June 23-24.
+Field Day 2019: Saturday and Sunday, June 22-23.
 We will be on the air using voice, morse code, and digital modes.
-Once again we operated in the grounds of the Art Center College of Design in Pasadena.
+Once again we'll operate in the grounds of the Art Center College of Design, HIllside Campus, 1700 Lida street, Pasadena.
 This event is in conjunction with the JPL Radio Club, the Caltech Radio Club, and the South Pasadena Amateur Radio Club.
-Click here for our printable 2018 FIeld Day flier.
+Click here for our printable 2019 FIeld Day flier.
 PLEASE NOTE: The Art Center entrance now has a 24-hour security guard.
 Print the FIeld Day flier and PUT IT ON YOUR DASHBOARD to serve as a gate pass.
 This avoids the need for check-in at Visitor Control.

 Setting up: Setting up begins at 7 a.m. on Saturday.
 All members and friends are welcome to help.